Warning! This degree has changed. Read the transition arrangements.

 - recognise and value cultural difference and understand its significance in relation to network technologies and their use in society for communication and information

 - act ethically and responsibly to use, sustain and expand the social, business and cultural networks that exist via the Internet, when working independently and in teams.

 The internet is now an essential part of the media and communications environment in society and is part of most people’s everyday lives.
 This degree will enable you, depending on the choices you make in the subjects you study, to work in a number of fields of employment: internet communications, social media, marketing and public relations; internet content management; internet policy and regulation; online research and analysis; virtual communities; website design and development; online media production; web publishing and more.
 Your studies will also lead to careers in more traditional media and information industries that are now moving online, as well as any corporate entity, public or private, that utilise online communications.

 Specifically, applicants require a 3 or 4 year bachelors degree in any field from a recognised tertiary education institution.
-Students who have completed the Bachelor of Arts (Internet Communications) from Curtin University are not eligible for entry to this degree.
-Students without a bachelor degree may be eligible for entry based on extensive and relevant recent professional experience.
-If admitted on the basis of work experience, no credit for recognised learning will be granted.
+Students who have completed the Bachelor of Arts (Internet Communications) or Bachelor of Arts (Digital and Social Media) from Curtin University are not eligible for entry to this degree.

 *** Please Note: If any academic or legal document is not in English, you must provide a colour scan of the non-English documents, including a colour scan of the official English translations of these documents.
 This is for comparison purposes. ***